smooshkid/KQL/Firewall Queries/non-GP-VPN-clients.md

 ## Description

-The following will querey CommonSecurityLogs for **threats** containing VPN usage via firewall logs.
+The following will querey CommonSecurityLogs for **threats** containing VPN usage via firewall logs, showing the distinct VPN names with log count.

 ### Microsoft Sentinel
 ```